derekelkins/tangojs/README.md

 # Untangling the Tango paper

+I wrote this at the beginning of 2015.
+In addition to the notes here, there is a much more complete (but not fully complete) [JavaScript implementation](https://github.com/derekelkins/tangojs/) using IndexedDB as the "shared" log, though this is abstracted so it would be possible to swap out with some other storage, possibly remote.

 ## What

 The [Tango paper](http://www.cs.cornell.edu/~taozou/sosp13/tangososp.pdf) looks interesting, but it isn't the clearest paper.
 It's mainly lacking detail and clear definitions.
-This is my attempt to guess at some of the details.
+This is my attempt to guess at some of the details and provide some clarifications to make the paper easier to read.
 I'm less interested in the CORFU parts, so I will spend less time on them.

 ## Sections